mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 **Threat 1: Near-zero customer retention.** Preliminary data indicated the overwhelming majority of customers place a single order and never return.
 In an e-commerce marketplace, customer acquisition cost is only recovered through repeat purchases.
 A platform that cannot convert first-time buyers into returning customers is filling a leaking bucket from the top while losing value from the bottom.

-**Threat 2: Unquantified GMV leakage and commercial inefficiency.** The business lacked clear visibility into the gap between GMV it attempted to process and GMV successfully converted into delivered transactions.
-Cancelled orders, unavailable products, high freight costs relative to product value, and underperforming seller and category segments all represent areas where commercial value is lost, weakened, or placed at risk.
+**Threat 2: Unquantified revenue leakage.** The business lacked clear visibility into the gap between the revenue it should be generating and the revenue it was actually collecting.
+Cancelled orders, unavailable products, high freight costs relative to purchase value, and underperforming seller and category segments all represent revenue the platform is entitled to but is not capturing.

 The Chief Commercial Officer commissioned this analysis to quantify both threats with precision, identify their root causes, and provide a clear commercial roadmap for recovery.

 **Business Questions**

-> **BQ1:** How much GMV is Nexora generating versus its commercial target, and where specifically is the gap coming from?
+> **BQ1:** How much revenue is Nexora generating versus how much should it be generating, and where specifically is the gap coming from?

 > **BQ2:** Which product categories, sellers, and regions are driving commercial value, and which are creating GMV leakage, freight pressure, or customer experience risk?